evildecay/etcdkeeper/README.md

 * Etcd address can be modified by default to the localhost.
 If you change, press the Enter key to take effect.

 ## Features
-* Etcd client view.
-Add, update or delete nodes.
+* Etcd client view, Add, update or delete nodes.
 * Content edits use the ace editor[(Ace editor)](https://ace.c9.io).
 Support toml,ini,yaml,json,xml and so on to highlight view.
 * Content format.
 (Currently only support json, Other types can be extended later) Thanks jim3ma for his contribution.[@jim3ma]( https://github.com/jim3ma)